Learning Neural Networks by Neuron Pursuit: Background

 Then, $\left\|\overline{\rmW}_l[j,:]\right\|_2^2 = p\left\|\overline{\rmW}_{l+1}[:,j]\right\|_2^2$, for all $j\in [k_l]$ and $l\in [L-1]$. \end{lemma} In the above lemma, the condition $\left\|\overline{\rmW}_l[j,:]\right\|_2^2 = p\left\|\overline{\rmW}_{l+1}[:,j]\right\|_2^2$ implies that the norm of each hidden neuron's incoming weights is proportional to the norm of its outgoing weights.
 Consequently, if the incoming weights of a neuron have zero norm, its outgoing weights must also have zero norm, and vice-versa.

 Since gradient flow converges in direction to a KKT point of the constrained NCF in the early stages of training, the weights in the early stages will also satisfy this property.
 Empirically, the weights usually converge to a KKT point where only a few neurons have non-zero incoming and outgoing weights, leading to the emergence of a sparsity structure among the weights in the early stages of training.
 In fact, for $p\geq 2$, \citet{early_dc} observed that typically only a single neuron in each layer had non-zero incoming and outgoing weights.
-For $p=1$, multiple neurons in each layer had non-zero incoming and outgoing weights; however, the rank of all the weight matrices were typically one, and the resulting network output could be expressed using one neuron per layer.
+For $p=1$, that is for ReLU and Leaky ReLU, multiple neurons in each layer had non-zero incoming and outgoing weights; however, the rank of all the weight matrices were typically one, and the resulting network output could be expressed using one neuron per layer.
+A similar observation for ReLU networks in the early stages was also made in \citet{bantzis_early}.

 Note that, if the incoming and outgoing weights of a hidden neuron are zero, then the output of that neuron is zero.
 Such a neuron can be considered inactive, as it does not contribute to the overall output of the network.
-Hence, in the early stages of training, certain hidden neurons become approximately inactive because the weights converge towards a KKT point of the constrained NCF.
+Hence, in the early stages of training, certain hidden neurons become approximately inactive because the weights converge towards a KKT point of the constrained NCF, and remaining neurons can be considered active.